spsquared/SPARK_Future-Engineers_2023/README.md

 ## **Driving**

-All the code for driver can be found in `/Program/AI/driver.py`.
+All the code for driving can be found in `/Program/AI/controller.py`.

 ***